Profile of Paul Cluver

-Yet it is only since the early 1990s that The De Rust Estate has been synonymous with cool-climate, fine wine production.
-In 1896 the farm was bought by Dr. Clüver’s great grandfather, who needed land to provide summer grazing for his livestock.
+In 1896, the farm was bought by Dr. Clüver’s great-grandfather, who needed land to provide summer grazing for his livestock.
 Over the following decades, extensive fruit orchards were established on the farm; although the family expressed no interest in planting vines in this era,

-However, by the mid-1980s, the Cluver family started to show an interest in producing premium wines in the cool, high-altitude Elgin Mountain Plateau.
-During this period, the region was formally identified by local experts as a cool-climate wine-growing appellation, encouraging Paul Cluver and his wife Songvei to grow Burgundian varieties – Chardonnay and Pinot Noir – on the farm.
+However, by the mid-1980s, the Cluver family started showing interest in producing premium wines in the cool, high-altitude Elgin Mountain Plateau.
+During this period, local experts formally identified the region as a cool-climate wine-growing appellation, encouraging Paul Cluver and his wife Songvei to grow Burgundian varieties – Chardonnay and Pinot Noir – on the farm.
 In 1986, The De Rust Estate was planted with its inaugural vineyards, which today have expanded to over 75 hectares and include Sauvignon Blanc and Riesling.

-But for connoisseurs, it’s Paul Cluver’s range of Burgundian-style wines which really excite – structured, flavor-packed, yet full of terroir character- will not leave one cold.
-They are simply among the very best of New World interpretations of these two noble varieties; the Seven Flags Pinot Noir, in particular, stands out as South Africa’s best.
+But for connoisseurs, it’s Paul Cluver’s range of Burgundian-style wines that excite – structured, flavor-packed, yet full of terroir character- will not leave one cold.
+They are among the best New World interpretations of these two noble varieties; the Seven Flags Pinot Noir, in particular, stands out as South Africa’s best.
 That fact, coupled with the estate’s awe-inspiring beauty, extensive tourist amenities – including an amphitheater designed for musical concerts – and the warm welcome you’ll receive from the Cluver family, make this glorious property an unmissable stop on any journey through the Western Cape.

 Wines produced